 By using the advanced capabilities of BOM software, you can ensure real-time accuracy and effective information storage.
 Even my grandfather new better than to try to keep old, and outdated technology around.
 Don’t end up so far behind the technological trends that your pcb design process becomes half as efficient as more updated designers.

 Whether you’re looking to optimize the way your organization handles information or to update your design software, Altium Designer will be sure to fit your needs.
-By using Altium Designer’s ActiveBOM technology, you’ll have some of the most advanced BOM solutions at your fingertips.
+By using Altium Designer’s ActiveBOM software, you’ll have some of the most advanced BOM solutions at your fingertips.

 Don’t reinvent the wheel.
 Call the experts at Altium and to learn more.